stjude/indelPost/docs/benchmark.rst

 .. tip::

-    Consider split data into smaller chunks and run in parallel for genome-wide indel datasets.
+    For genome-wide indel datasets, consider splitting your data into smaller chunks and analyzing them in parallel.